Wright Institute Pipeline to Advanced Degrees

 • To increase awareness about educational options and career paths in psychology

-• To empower and inspire historically underrepresented and excluded students to seek advanced degrees in psychology
+• To empower and inspire historically underrepresented students to seek advanced degrees in psychology

 Programs